otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/12-google-maps.md

 }
 ```

+**Note:** Make sure you create an action to navigate from the home screen to the map screen in `mobile_navigation.xml`.

 Test your code on an emulator or connected device.
 Now implement this into your **Travelling** application.
 Also, you can work on the light/dark mode **Google Maps** functionality.